 What are the campfire smoke health risks?

 You know what it’s like when you spend an evening around a summer fire.
-The smoke gets into everything — your clothes, blankets, towels and even your hair.
+The smoke from wood gets into everything — your clothes, blankets, towels and even your hair.
 That smoke gets into your lungs, too.

 You breathe in soot — tiny irritants, particulates and chemicals — in the smoke.
 “Summer fires can generate what we call particulate matter,” Dr. Bime said.

 The particulates are very small —30 times smaller than the width of a human hair.
-These smaller particulates pose a bigger risk to your health than larger particulates, and your lungs and the heart are at the greatest risk.
+These smaller particulates pose a bigger risk to your health than larger pieces, and your lungs and the heart are at the greatest risk.
 Particulates can trigger inflammation and irritation in your respiratory tract, causing coughing, wheezing and shortness of breath as well as eye irritation and headaches.

 The danger of lung or heart problems is highest for people with other conditions, such as: